dnnsjsk/streamline/README.md

 This was the second commercial plugin I released under my [Fabrikat](https://fabrikat.io) brand of WordPress plugins.
 It is a command-center like UI that allows for quick navigation between pages and posts.
-Since WordPress [Wordpress](https://wptavern.com/wordpress-is-developing-a-command-center-for-quick-search-and-navigation-inside-the-admin) similar plans for core, this plugin was deprecated.
+Since [WordPress](https://wptavern.com/wordpress-is-developing-a-command-center-for-quick-search-and-navigation-inside-the-admin) had similar plans for core, this plugin was deprecated.

 Feel free to reuse this code in whatever way you like!